proxyconf/proxyconf/docs/config/config.json.md

 | **properties** | `downstream`, `upstream` |
 | **required** | `downstream` |

-The `auth` object allows configuring downstream request authentication, and injecting credentials for upstream requests.
+The `auth` object handles authentication for both downstream and upstream requests.
+This allows you to specify client authentication requirements for incoming requests and credential injection for outgoing requests to upstream services.

 ##### Downstream Authentication